 Features

 New Age, the musical genre, is generally dismissed as tacky, dull, and even dangerously stupid.
-Fair enough, but according to a small coterie of serious record collectors and underground musicians, it's also extremely misunderstood and increasingly crucial in a world gone mad.
+Fair enough, but according to a small coterie of serious record collectors and underground musicians, it’s also extremely misunderstood and increasingly crucial in a world gone mad.
+I’ll discuss my personal discovery of New Age’s virtues and my encounters with its leading figures, and present a revisionist account of the genre’s rarely-considered connections to the larger musical continuum.

-Ron Cornelius Interview
+An Interview with Ron Cornelius

 Though Ron may not be a household name to many listeners, he has played on more major league recordings than most: backing Dylan in the late 60s and leading Leonard Cohen’s band throughout the 70s.